MDL0007 - ORIGAMI - FORTUNE TELLER

 Step 1

-Place a square piece of paper down on a hard, flat surface with its edges to the left and right, top and bottom.
+Place a square down with its edges to the left and right, top and bottom.

 Step 2